 Mum and Dad head out for the evening, and leave the robots in charge.
 Cook-bot will make dinner while Clean-bot does the dishes, Wash-bot will give their daughter a bath and Book-bot has the bedtime story covered.
 Nothing to worry about!
 Or is there?

 Take a look at our special online catalogue featuring EVERY book that has appeared in the Bookbug Bags over the years!
 Hopefully you'll be inspired to pick up an old favourite or look for something new this coming Bookbug Week.
-You can watch families enjoying many of our books over on our Bookbug Bags pages(this will open in a new window).
+You can watch families enjoying many of our books over on our Bookbug Bags pages.